AdobeXD/plugin-samples/reference/scenegraph.md

 Repeat Grid container node containing multiple grid cells, each one a child Group.
 Changes within one cell are automatically synced to all the other cells, with certain exceptions (called "overrides").
 A Repeat Grid also defines a rectangular clipping mask which determines how may cells are visible (new cells are automatically generated as needed if the Repeat Grid is resized larger).

+It is not currently possible for plugins to *create* a new RepeatGrid node, aside from using [commands.duplicate](commands.md#module_commands.duplicate) to clone existing RepeatGrids.

 * [RepeatGrid](#RepeatGrid)
     * [.width](#RepeatGrid+width) : <code>number</code>